 This site is run by Rhiannon Purdie, Professor of English and Older Scots in the School of English at the University of St Andrews, Scotland.
 Professor Purdie currently holds a Leverhulme Major Research Fellowship (2021-23) for which she is writing a history of medieval Scots literature (see Mapping Medieval Scots Literature, Beginnings to 1513).

-Alice Gibson is a graduate of St Andrews and a current MPhil student in the Department of Scottish Literature at the University of Glasgow.
+Alice Gibson is a graduate of St Andrews and is currently pursuing a SGSAH-funded doctorate in Older Scots literature, jointly supervised between the Department of Scottish Literature at the University of Glasgow and the School of English at the University of St Andrews.
 She is a research assistant on the ‘Older Scots for Modern Scots’ schools project and assistant manager of this website.

 IMAGES USED ON THIS SITE